johnnietse/Arduino-Rock_Paper_Scissors-duel/README.md

 1. Press the button corresponding to your choice (Rock, Paper, or Scissors).

+When a new round is begun, the Arduino shows its RPS choice through the LEDs.
+Figure 2 below shows the different LED states for each RPS Choice:

 ![Screenshot (110)](https://github.com/user-attachments/assets/58dbae4d-3c97-42ed-a1c8-7377f4d4a193)

 *Figure 2: LED States for RPS Choices*

 2. The LED bar will display the result using the LEDs: